 Psilocybin Mushroom Spores Already Legal in 47 of 50 States

-Since psilocybin mushroom spores don’t actually contain any psilocybin—the compound isn’t present until the later stages of development—they’re perfectly legal in 47 of the 50 states, and you can even order psilocybin mushroom spores online.
+Since psilocybin mushroom spores don’t actually contain any psilocybin—the compound isn’t present until the later stages of development.

-Owning and studying the spores, usually as part of the amateur microscopy hobby, is legal (and a wonderful hobby for anyone interested in microscopy or taxonomy).
+Owning and studying mushroom spores under microscope is legal and a wonderful hobby for anyone interested in microscopy or taxonomy.
 It only becomes illegal when the spores are cultivated into mature fungi, with some exceptions such as in New Mexico.